 Having worked with Sr. Leadership Teams over the last 12 years, I have found varying levels of comfort when it comes to transparency.
-Some shy away from “Big Brother” looking at all they do, while others embrace anyone knowing how everyone else is doing.
+Some shy away from “Big Brother” looking at all they do, while others embrace anyone knowing how everyone is doing.
 When it comes to Strategic Planning and Strategy Execution, transparency has become vital in making the right things happen.
-CEO’s who embrace transparency tend to find it empowering.
+CEO’s who embrace transparency find it empowering.
 When done right, Employees who work in a transparent environment find it rewarding.

-Alan Mulally in the video below shares how transparency helped him and his people reverse a $17 Billion loss.
+In the video below, Alan Mulally shares how transparency helped him and his people reverse a $17 Billion loss at Ford Motor Company.

 When great leaders have transparency amazing things happen.

 We have all heard the phrase “Begin with the End in Mind”.
-Whether it is for ourselves, our families, or our companies, having a plan to achieve a positive future, is a staple of effectiveness.
-However, having a plan is only half of the equation.
+Whether it is for ourselves, our families, or our companies, having a plan to achieve a positive future, is the cornerstone of effectiveness.
+Having a plan is only half of the equation.
 Effective leaders not only create a plan to achieve a better future state, they set up systems to ensure transparency and execution of that plan.

 Setting goals and action plans is key to achieving success.
-Leaders look at what needs to happen, what it is going to take to make it happen, and who needs to take what actions to achieve that desired success.
-Whether you refer to these goals and action plans Key Performance Indicators (KPIs) or Leading Indicators, it is important to set goals in your plan and then understand what it will take to achieve those goals.
+Leaders look at what needs to happen, what actions need to be taken, and who needs to take those actions to achieve success.
+Whether you refer to these goals and action plans as Key Performance Indicators (KPIs), Projects, Wildly Important Goals or Leading Indicators, it is important to set goals in your plan and then achieve those goals.
 Working on Actions that get you closer to achieving the right Goals is the only way to reach your vision.